decretist/Dissertation/Chapter3/chapter3.markdown

 changing identity of the father of the systematic study of canon law".
-Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements, for example that Gratian was a Camaldolese monk at the monastery of SS.
-Felix and Nabor in Bologna, that many mid-twentieth century handbooks and reference works presented as commonplace.[1]
+Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements, for example that Gratian was a Camaldolese monk at the monastery of Saints Felix and Nabor in Bologna, that many mid-twentieth century handbooks and reference works presented as commonplace.[1]